Usability is a Key Piece of Your Website Success

 User Behavior

 The third part of the usability puzzle is creating a friendly and cohesive website.
-User behavior refers to visitor engagement with things like clicks, scrolling, reading, submitting information and more.
+User behavior refers to visitor engagement with things like clicks, scrolling, reading, submitting information, and more.Â

 You need to focus on what’s important to the visitor and guide them to what they may be looking for.

 Plan your website sections and categories carefully and make the information easy to find.
-You . should always think from the perspective of the user especially if the content is plentiful.
+You . should always think from the perspective of the user, especially if the content is plentiful.Â

 You also should concentrate on simplicity.
 Focus on what’s important and keep it simple.
 Anything that will distract the visitor will keep them from what you want them to do or, worse, frustrate them because they don’t know what to do or where to go next.

 One way to help keep things simple is practiced familiarity.
 Stick with what people already know, including layouts of pages.
 Looking for inspiration is a good way to plan a website, and there is nothing wrong with seeing what others have to offer.
-As longs as you aren’t copying, you’ll be safe with finding what works for others.
+As long as you aren’t copying, you’ll be safe finding what works for others.

 Finally, take your visitor by the hand and guide them through your site.
-Please don’t leave your visitors to explore the site all willy nilly because chances are they will not find what can be helpful to them.
+Please don’t leave your visitors to explore the site all willy-nilly because chances are they will not find what can be helpful to them.
 Instead, show your potential clients what you . have to offer as a solution.

 Successful Websites